ConPaaS-team/conpaas/docs/userguide.rst

 requesting it to reconfigure itself with a different number of virtual machines.

-ConPaaS currently contains eight services:
+ConPaaS currently contains nine services:

 -  **Two Web hosting services** respectively specialized for hosting PHP and JSP applications;